The 0-concordance monoid admits an infinite linearly independent set: Introduction

-for $n \geq 1$ odd.
-In \cite{savk}, it is shown that the Brieskorn spheres $\Sigma(p_n, q_n, r_n)$ are linearly independent in the homology cobordism group.
+for $k \geq 1$ odd.
+According to \cite[Lemma 5.1]{cochran}, the double branched cover of $P(p_k, q_k, r_k)$ is $\Sigma(|p_k|, q_k, r_k)$.
+In \cite{savk}, it is shown that the Brieskorn spheres $\Sigma(|p_k|, q_k, r_k)$ are linearly independent in the homology cobordism group.
 (Again, \cite{savk} deals with integer homology cobordism, but the methods of that paper carry over without change to spin rational homology cobordism.)
-It is not difficult to see that for this family, $k(p_n, q_n, r_n)$ is the pretzel knot $P(-p_n, q_n, r_n)$.
-Thus the 2-twist spins of the $P(-p_n, q_n, r_n)$ are linearly independent in $\mathcal{M}_0$.
-Note that $P(-p_n, q_n, r_n)$ (for $n \geq 1$ odd) has trivial Alexander polynomial (see \cite{cochran}), and hence the 2-knots in question have trivial Alexander ideals.
+Thus the 2-twist spins of the $P(p_k, q_k, r_k)$ are linearly independent in $\mathcal{M}_0$.

 Taking any of the families discussed above, we have: \begin{theorem} The 0-concordance monoid contains an infinitely generated submonoid isomorphic to $(\Z^{\ge 0})^\infty$. \end{theorem}